What’s the Average Cost of College Tuition, Fees and Housing?

 How to Borrow Less in College

 Multiplying average annual college costs by four years can be jarring to any student preparing to begin their college journey.
-For the majority of college students, student loans are a necessary evil to help them get through school.
-And they could be paying on those loans for many years after graduation.
-According to Experian data, the average student loan balance was $39,032 in the third quarter of 2022.
+For the majority of college students, student loans are necessary to help them get through school.

-• Pick a less expensive school: You don't need to attend a university with a household name to get a quality education.
-And for many students, it's worth it to complete general education and elective courses at a community college then transfer to a four-year school to complete degree-related coursework.
+You don't need to attend a household-name university to get a quality education.
+For many students, it could even be worth it to complete general education and elective courses at a community college and then transfer to a four-year school to complete degree-related coursework.

 How to Pay Off Student Loans